Sociology

 K. Tucker

-Prereq: 4 credits in sociology.
+Prereq: 4 credits in Sociology.

 SOCI-216QD Special Topics in Sociology: 'Qualitative Research and Data Analysis'